 High-Speed System

-High-speed PCBs are devices that use high-speed signals to transfer data between components.
-The signals travel down the board’s copper traces until they reach their targets.
-Plus, the signal can be analog or digital.
+The signals travel down the board’s copper traces until they reach their targets, and they can be analog or digital.

-However, there’s only a little difference between high-speed and standard boards.
 But first, you need to know this: what we use to classify a system as “high-speed” is the system’s signal edge rates.
-So, if it’s fast, it’s a high-speed PCB.
-So, the system’s signal edge rate separates high-speed from standard PCBs.

-We also consider any PCB that has high signal integrity as a high-speed PCB.
-Other indicators that can help you differentiate a high-speed design from a regular one is that high-speed PCBs have RF front ends for wireless networking.
+Another indicator that can help you differentiate a high-speed design from a regular one is that high-speed PCBs have RF front ends for wireless networking.

 Also, most high-speed designs focus on interconnected designs, PCB stack-up designs, and routing.
-So the third area won’t be a hassle if you get things right in the first two areas.

 High-Speed PCB Applications